 I had a rubber stamp made to imprint the cartons:

 Steve & Doug 66-2183

 (Our small town was linked to General Telephone, not AT&T, hence the six-digit phone number.)

 I gave Doug his cut after the first week.
 But he bought way too much candy, so I made a decision that worked for both of us, although he had reservations.

 The next week I founded The Outhouse National Bank and deposited all but 50 cents of Doug’s share into it.
 I was president, vice president, treasurer, teller, guard, and janitor.
 Doug was my only depositor.
-He complained, but I assured him the interest paid would, in the long run, greatly increase his net worth.
+He complained, but I assured him the 6% interest would, in the long run, greatly increase his net worth.

 I did not tell him what hours the bank would be open for withdrawals.